-Horizontal jump specialist Brian Leap also shined under Kelly's watch in 2013, earning bronze-medal finishes in the triple jump at both the Big Ten Indoor and Outdoor Championships.
+Horizontal jump specialist Leap also shined under Kelly's watch in 2013, earning bronze-medal finishes in the triple jump at both the Big Ten Indoor and Outdoor Championships.
 Kelly guided Leap to outstanding improvements during the year, as the then-sophomore improved his lifetime-best effort in the triple jump to 50-10.25 (15.50) during the indoor season.
 Leap also made great strides in the long jump, ending the season with a personal-best 24-0.25 (7.32) at the Big Ten Outdoor Championships, which was also good for a fifth-place finish in the competition.

-Kelly, who was elevated to "Associate Head Coach" status for the Scarlet Knights in 2008, has undoubtedly made a mark on the Rutgers' record books, as Kelly-coached athletes currently own eight school records.
+Kelly, who was elevated to Associate Head Coach for the Scarlet Knights in 2008, has undoubtedly made a mark on the Rutgers' record books as Kelly-coached athletes currently own eight school records.
 Off the track, Kelly maintained the role of the Scarlet Knights' Recruiting Coordinator, while also serving as the men's track and field coaching staff liaison to Academic Support.

 An outstanding athlete in his own right, Kelly was a three-time All-American in the decathlon while competing at Kutztown University, earning runner-up honors at the 1998 NCAA Outdoor Championships.
-In 1998, Kelly, who still owns Kutztown school records in the decathlon and 110-met hurdles, was named Pennsylvania State Athlete Conference (PSAC) Athlete of the Year.
+In 1998, Kelly, who still owns Kutztown school records in the decathlon and 110-meter hurdles, was named Pennsylvania State Athlete Conference (PSAC) Athlete of the Year.
 He is also a Kutztown Hall of Fame inductee, and a member of the Golden Bears' "Top 30 Athletes of the 20th Century."
 Kelly earned his B.A in Political Science in 1999.